How to Recover Cisco Router IOS using Rommon Mode in Packet Tracer

 Rommon Mode or Rommon monitor is a Bootstrap program.
 Bootstrap starts the Router hardware and then boots the IOS software.
 This mode is enabled each time the router is restarted or turned off and on again.

 If your router is turned on in Rommon, it means that there is a problem with the IOS software.
-So we need to restore your robust or new IOS software again using the CLI prompt.
+So, we need to restore your robust or new IOS software using the CLI prompt.

-On a router that normally works, users cannot see Rommon monitor.
+On a router that usually works, users cannot see the Rommon monitor.
 When the IOS image is distorted, the device automatically turns on this mode and can then be manually restarted by the user.

 The utility that performs all these operations is called Rommon.
 It can be compared to the POST system of a computer running at boot.